 Northwest Pulp and Paper Association neither endorsed nor opposed the ammonia criteria revisions, but asked to work with DEQ on implementation.

 ResponseEnter DEQ’s response to this category of comments.
 DEQ appreciates EPA’s and ACWA’s support of the ammonia revisions.
-EPA’s latest 2013 criteria recommendations are based on a very large dataset and are the result of 27 years worth of toxicity data.
-The dataset includes threatened and endangered species found in Oregon, such as Coho salmon, Rainbow trout (OR-steelhead), Chinook salmon, Lost River sucker, Lahontan cutthroat trout, and Sockeye salmon.
-Oregon’s current criteria are based on prior EPA recommendations from 1985 which are no longer based on the most recent toxicological effects of ammonia on aquatic life, including effects to other sensitive species found in Oregon, such as mussels and snails.
-Because of the nine year time period between EQC’s 2004 adoption of revised ammonia criteria based on EPA’s 1999 recommendations and EPA’s action on the criteria in January 2013, Oregon dischargers have been unable to plan for any potential pollution control investments because of the uncertainty of which ammonia criteria would ultimately be approved by EPA.

-DEQ acknowledges that it is uncertain whether the National Marine Fisheries Service (NMFS) will find that EPA’s latest recommendations are protective of threatened and endangered salmonid species residing in Oregon.
+DEQ acknowledges that it is uncertain whether the National Marine Fisheries Service (NMFS) will find that the proposed ammonia criteria, based on EPA’s latest recommendations, are protective of threatened and endangered salmonid species residing in Oregon.
 This uncertainty is mainly attributed to the acute criteria.
 EPA has been working closely with NMFS to conduct the needed analyses based on processes specifically outlined in Reasonable and Prudent Alternatives in the Biological Opinion.
-EPA has given DEQ reasonable assurance that the latest 2013 ammonia criteria will be protective of threatened and endangered salmonid species in Oregon.
+EPA is optimistic that the proposed criteria will be protective of threatened and endangered salmonid species in Oregon.

-EQC’s adoption of revised criteria must go to EPA for approval before the criteria become effective for CWA purposes.
-DEQ submission requires EPA to respond to DEQ’s adoption within 90 days.
-Therefore, it is in DEQ’s best interest for EPA to continue working with NMFS in a timely manner.
-In addition, according to CWA regulations, DEQ is required to address EPA disapprovals within 90 days of receiving EPA’s action.
+According to CWA regulations, DEQ is required to address EPA disapprovals within 90 days of receiving EPA’s action.
 Delaying EQC adoption may put DEQ at risk for third party lawsuits.
-For these reasons, DEQ believes it is prudent to adopt these ammonia revisions now, rather than waiting until NMFS has made a final decision.
+In addition, EPA’s requirement to review and act on the state’s criteria and to consult with NMFS is triggered by the submittal of those criteria to EPA.
+For these reasons, DEQ believes it is prudent to adopt these ammonia revisions now.
 In the event that NMFS determines the criteria are not protective of threatened and endangered salmonids, DEQ will work with EPA and NMFS to develop mutually acceptable remedies.
+DEQ acknowledges that if EPA disapproves the submitted criteria, DEQ may need to come back to the EQC with additional revisions.

 Lastly, DEQ will work closely with the regulated community on any implementation issues that are identified following EPA approval.